 - All blood sampling techniques in the mouse

 Blood is collected from the venous sinus.
 The mouse is restrained, the neck gently scruffed and the eye made to bulge.
 A capillary tube/pipette is inserted medially, laterally or dorsally.
-Blood is allowed to flow by capillary action into the capillary tube/pipette.
+Blood is allowed to flow by capillary action into the capillary tube/pipette, ensure proper aseptic technique is used.
 The sample obtained is a mixture of venous blood and tissue fluid, and is not representative of venous blood.

 |Number of samples||It is recommended that only one sample be taken.|

 |Sample volume||Up to 0.5 ml non-recovery.|

 |Staff resource||One person is required to take the blood sample.|

 - Jo EJ, Bae E, Yoon JH et al. (2021).
 Comparison of murine retroorbital plexus and facial vein blood collection to mitigate animal ethics issues.
 Laboratory Animal Research 37(12). doi: 10.1186/s42826-021-00090-4

 - Meyer N, Kröger M, Thümmler J et al. (2020).
 Impact of three commonly used blood sampling techniques on the welfare of laboratory mice: Taking the animal’s perspective.
 PLoS ONE 15(9): e0238895. doi: 10.1371/journal.pone.0238895